-Make these toffee cookies thick and chewy or thin and crispy in under 30 minutes!
-The sweet buttery, caramel flavor with the crunch of chocolate-coated toffee candy is everything!
+Make these toffee cookies thick and chewy or thin and crispy in under 30 minutes.
+Made with browned butter and toffee pieces, their sweet buttery, caramel flavor with a crunchy texture is irresistible!

 Brown Butter Toffee Cookies